Keloid: Epidemiology

-Persons of any age can develop a keloid.
+People of any age can develop a keloid.
 Children under 10 are less likely to develop keloids, even from ear piercing.
-Keloids may also develop from Pseudofolliculitis barbae; continued shaving when one has razor bumps will cause irritation to the bumps, infection, and over time keloids will form.
-Persons with razor bumps are advised to stop shaving in order for the skin to repair itself before undertaking any form of hair removal.
+Keloids may also develop from pseudofolliculitis barbae; continued shaving when one has razor bumps will irritate the bumps, infection, and over time, keloids will form.
+Persons with razor bumps are advised to stop shaving for the skin to repair itself before undertaking any form of hair removal.
 The tendency to form keloids is speculated to be hereditary.
 Keloids can tend to appear to grow over time without even piercing the skin, almost acting out a slow tumorous growth; the reason for this tendency is unknown.

-Extensive burns, either thermal or radiological, can lead to unusually large keloids; these are especially common in firebombing casualties, and were a signature effect of the atomic bombings of Hiroshima and Nagasaki.
+Extensive burns, either thermal or radiological, can lead to unusually large keloids; these are especially common in firebombing casualties and were a signature effect of the atomic bombings of Hiroshima and Nagasaki.

-True incidence and prevalence of keloid in United States is not known.
+The true incidence and prevalence of keloid in the United States are not known.
 Indeed, there has never been a population study to assess the epidemiology of this disorder.
-In his 2001 publication, Marneros stated that “reported incidence of keloids in the general population ranges from a high of 16% among the adults in the Democratic Republic of the Congo to a low of 0.09% in England,” quoting from Bloom's 1956 publication on heredity of keloids.
+In his 2001 publication, Marneros stated that "reported incidence of keloids in the general population ranges from a high of 16% among the adults in the Democratic Republic of the Congo to a low of 0.09% in England," quoting from Bloom's 1956 publication on heredity of keloids.
 Clinical observations show that the disorder is more common among sub-Saharan Africans, African Americans and Asians, with unreliable and very wide estimated prevalence rates ranging from 4.5 to 16%.